 Keeping in mind the above information, when you first meet with a couple, try to determine what has been positive in their marriage and not just what is going wrong.
-You also need to know where remedial education and skill-building will assist them.
+At times, a helpful technique is inquiring about how they met and about their courtship.
+Sometimes, couples can draw on positive memories to rekindle positive feelings, aided by resuming some of the positive actions they were doing in the past.
+You also can observe where remedial education and skill-building will assist them.
 You will adjust and customize your questions based on your understanding of the situation the couple is in.

 Some questions may be unwise or untimely.
 Additional questions to ask that are not listed here will also likely emerge naturally out of the discussion.